Bloodsport cruelty in Ireland - where do Senators stand?

 Senator Alice Mary Higgins (Independent):

 In June 2016, Senator Alice Mary Higgins attended a press conference in Dublin to support Maureen O'Sullivan TD's announcement of a bill to ban hare coursing.
+Holding a copy of the ICABS "Ireland's cruel bloodsports" leaflet, she posed for a photograph next to our "Ban Hare Coursing" placard.

 Senator Frank Feighan (Fine Gael):